Beautiful image and writing.

 This was the message today from the Saint Patrick’s Day Float which won the “Most Entertaining Float,” in the Saint Patrick’s Day Parade in my local town of Drumshanbo!

 A fellow blogger asked me to expound on the topic of heirloom/organic vs. hybrid/organic seeds.
-I've been putting it off because the subject is bigger than just seeds and begs a much more detailed account of what "sustainability" means to me and my partner.
+I’ve been putting it off because the subject is bigger than just seeds and begs a much more detailed account of what “sustainability” means to me and my partner.
 To answer the question simply though, Heirloom/organic = sustainable/healthy; Non-heirloom/non-organic = non-sustainable/potentially unhealthy.
 Heirloom seeds produce fruits and vegetables that in turn produce seeds that will make the same fruit and vegetable, over and over again, year after year.
+Non-heirloom, or hybrid or GMO seeds, do not.
+(That is not to say that all hybridized seeds are genetically modified.
+It is just a line that we’ve drawn in our personal sand about our purchases.)

 It’s treemendous to do early morning stretches…..